There’s a lot to love about taking an Italy road trip!

 Not only is it cheaper, which is always excellent, but a smaller car is also much easier to drive in Italy.

-While the highways in Italy are pretty standard, this-could-be-anywhere highways, the small country roads, parking lots near villages, and dirt roads leading to vineyards and villas can be incredibly narrow.
+While the highways (or A roads) in Italy are pretty standard, this-could-be-anywhere highways, the small country roads, parking lots near villages, and dirt roads leading to vineyards and villas can be incredibly narrow.

 However, this naturally does not stop them from being used for two-way traffic (you’ll probably end up pulling over to let someone maneuver past you at least a couple of times during your Italy road trip).

-Be sure to account for how much space you’ll need for luggage, especially if you have three or more people in your group, but other than that–the smaller, the better.
+Be sure to account for how much space you’ll need for luggage, especially if you have 3 or more people in your group, but other than that–the smaller, the better.

 Be militant about avoiding ZTL zones.